Everywhere We Go Synopsis

-About the Youth Filmmakers
+About Everywhere We Go’s Youth Filmmakers

 Arielle Davis is a rising Junior at Notre Dame Academy in Culver City, CA. She has lived in several neighborhoods throughout Southern California which strongly developed her social skills and gave her confidence in working with people and dealing with new or uncomfortable situations.
 Arielle enjoys writing and has been a member of WriteGirl for three years, a non-profit focused on creative writing and mentorship in Los Angeles.

 Elaina Guerrero is a 17-year-old who lives in San Fernando but spends a majority of her time at her Grandpa’s house in North East Los Angeles.
 She recently graduated from Benjamin Franklin High School with an Athenian Award, the Gold Presidential award for educational excellence, and an academic cord award.
 She now studies at UC Berkeley and plans to major in Media Studies with a focus on journalism.

 Keianna Johnson is a freelance filmmaker and writer from Pomona, CA. She is passionate about the destigmatization of mental health disorders in the POC community as well as prioritizing the voices that tend to be overlooked in society.
 She currently writes for Rookie Magazine as a diarist.